-The Northern Region is the largest source of Australia’s premium hard high-protein wheat for export and domestic use.
+The northern region is the largest source of Australia’s premium hard high-protein wheat for export and domestic use.
 Demand for feed grains from the region’s important livestock industries is a key driver of grain production.

-It has a diverse suite of soils of generally low fertility and with many subsoil constraints, such as salinity, sodicity and toxic levels of some elements, although there are also some areas with very productive soils.
+The south has a diverse suite of soils.
+It’s generally low fertility with many subsoil constraints, such as salinity, sodicity and toxic levels of some elements.
+Although, there are also some areas with very productive soils.

 Crop production systems are varied and include many mixed farming enterprises with significant livestock and cropping activities.

-- relatively infertile soils;
+- relatively infertile soils

-- yield depends upon reliable spring rainfall;
+- yield depends on reliable spring rainfall

-- diverse production patterns and opportunities;
+- smaller enterprise size and diverse production patterns and opportunities

-- phase farming innovator; and
+- innovative phase farming with perennials

-- Mediterranean climate;
+- Mediterranean climate

-- low soil fertility;
+- low soil fertility

-- large enterprise size;
+- large enterprise size

-- narrower range of crop options;
+- narrower range of crop options

-- export market dominant, domestic market smaller;
+- export market dominant, domestic market smaller

-- leader in grain storage practice; and
+- leader in grain storage practice

-- transport advantage to SE Asia.
+- transport advantage to South East Asia.